MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_SWITCH_MQTT.md

 ### __General__
 Can be switched using pulses that are high for one clock cycle (for example from `FB_INPUT_PUSHBUTTON_MQTT`), maintains output state through powercycles.
-Requires method call `InitMQTT` to enable MQTT capabilities.
-Sends ouput state on startup to the `MQTTPublishQueue`.
-Sends events `TRUE`, `FALSE` to the `MQTTPublishQueue`.

 ### __Block diagram__